Energy efficient landlords aware of new standards

 Landlords with residential properties that fail to meet these levels face a potential penalty of up to £5,000 per property.

-A survey by specialist lenders Paragon found that almost four out of ten (39 per cent) landlords said they had replaced the boiler in one or more of their rental properties and one third (33 per cent) said they had invested in new windows.
+A survey by specialist lenders Paragon found that almost four-in-ten (39 per cent) landlords said they had replaced the boiler in one or more of their rental properties and one-third (33 per cent) said they had invested in new windows.

 By contrast, landlords were least likely to have undertaken loft or cavity wall insulation, with only 12 per cent and 7 per cent respectively having carried out these measures in the prior year.

 Paragon Director of Mortgages John Heron says: “The private rented sector (PRS) has made significant progress in energy efficiency over the last decade and landlords continue to prioritise investment that will reduce energy consumption and keep costs low for their tenants.

 Energy efficiency in the PRS is now on a par with owner-occupied properties and these latest figures on boiler upgrades demonstrate commitment to further improvement.

 In April 2020, it will become unlawful to rent any property that has an existing or continuing tenancy with an energy rating of E or below.

 The Department for Business Energy and Industrial Strategy has issued guidance on compliance with the 2018 ‘Minimum Level of Energy Efficiency’ standard, in accordance with the Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015.

 - Scope of the regulations: the steps a landlord should take to determine whether their property is covered by the regulations, and the steps they should take to ensure their property complies with the minimum level of energy efficiency;

 - Relevant improvements: how a landlord can identify appropriate energy efficiency improvements for their property;